lime zest

 Storage Tips

-Store lime zest properly to preserve its flavor and aroma.
-For short-term storage (a few days), place the zest in an airtight container in the refrigerator.
+Lime zest is best used fresh for optimal flavor and aroma.
+However, you can store it in an airtight container in the refrigerator for up to a week.
 For longer storage, freeze the zest.
-Spread it in a single layer on parchment paper on a baking sheet, freeze until solid, then transfer to a freezer-safe bag or container.
-Frozen lime zest can be used directly in recipes without thawing.
+Spread the zest in a single layer on a baking sheet and freeze until solid, then transfer it to a freezer bag or container.
+Frozen zest can be stored for several months and added directly to recipes without thawing.

 Marnirni-apinthi Building, Lot Fourteen,